MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

 - User-defined functions do not automatically recognize the last-used row in the column and, therefore, frequently calculate whole column references inefficiently.
 However, it is easy to program user-defined functions so that they recognize the last-used row.

-- It is difficult to use whole column references when you have multiple tables of data on a single worksheet.
+- It's difficult to use whole column references when you have multiple tables of data on a single worksheet.

 - In Excel 2007 and later versions, array formulas can handle whole-column references, but this forces calculation for all the cells in the column, including empty cells.
 This can be slow to calculate, especially for 1 million rows.